JeanMarcFlamand/MPC-MassPropertiesCalculator/README.md

   - [ ] 3.
 Calculation of Inertias.
   - [ ] 4.
 Create a file that contains the changes made by the user.

-## Limitation
+## Limitation / Warnings
-* **This calculation method cannot be used as such in a recursive process involving a parent-child relationship**
+* **This calculation method was not tested in a recursive process involving a parent-child relationship**